-Door locks contain somewhat complicated mechanisms that can jam for many reasons.
-They are affected by temperature, and may not work properly in freezing weather.
-Moreover, moisture may cause the tumblers to rust and become stuck.
+Locking a door seems simple, but the mechanism that does the work is complicated, which leaves it susceptible to jamming.
+Freezing weather can cause the locks to jam, and moisture may cause the tumblers to rust and become stuck.
 If the lock mechanism is working, but it is still hard to turn the key, the deadbolt may be out of alignment with the strike plate on the jamb.
 None of these problems are serious, and they can all be fixed with a few hand tools and some lubricant.

+A little grease may do the trick if your deadbolt is sticking.
 Spray thread lubricant into the keyhole if the deadbolt is difficult to turn when the door is open.
 This will loosen deposits on the metal parts that are preventing the key from turning.
+Keep a little spray lubricant in the garage, especially if you are having problems with your lock, so you don't get locked out of the house.
 You can also squeeze a little graphite into the hole, or dust some on the key.
-Then insert the key and turn it a few times to work the graphite into the mechanism.
+Then insert the key, and turn it a few times to work the graphite into the mechanism.

-Check the alignment of the deadbolt against the strike on the jamb if the lock is difficult to turn when the door is closed, or the door doesn't lock at all.
-Use a file to widen the hole on the strike, or remove the strike with a screwdriver and re-position it on the jamb.
-You may have to widen the mortise in the wood under the strike when if you re-position it.
+If the parts of the deadbolt don't line up correctly, it's difficult for the mechanism to work properly.
+Check the alignment of the deadbolt against the strike on the jamb if the lock is difficult to turn when the door is closed or the door doesn't lock at all.
+Use a file to widen the hole on the strike, or remove the strike with a screwdriver and reposition it on the jamb.
+You may have to widen the mortise in the wood under the strike when if you reposition it.
 Use a chisel to do this.